- Research

 Effects of DON upon virus challenge

 On day 28 (14 days after vaccination), animals of all groups were challenged by infection with a PRRSV-1 field strain, genetically distant from the PRRSV-2 based vaccine.
 We followed the development of disease symptoms and recorded a clinical score, displayed in Fig. 5.
 Generally, the course of disease was relatively mild.
 Animals in the non-vaccinated control group (IV) developed respiratory symptoms starting on day 3 post-infection (p.i.), reaching an average disease score of 2 on day 4 p.i., followed by a transient partial recovery and aggravated disease between days 10 and 13 with disease scores of up to 5 (day 11 p.i.).
 In contrast, vaccinated animals (group I) did not exceed a clinical score of 1 on day 11 p.i. and were thus largely protected from disease.
 The piglets in the vaccinated group II (supplied with the low DON dose) displayed comparatively much more prominent symptoms with scores reaching 3 on day 11 p.i.
 The animals in group III, which had been vaccinated and given the high DON dose, developed disease as severely as the non-vaccinated group IV, in particular at later times, with disease scores of up to 5 (on day 11 p.i.).
 Thus, DON supplementation dose-dependently decreased the efficacy of the vaccine to protect against disease upon heterologous PRRSV challenge.
 The data were analysed using the Kruskal–Wallis test.
-No statistical significance was achieved on day 1 to 4 p.i. with values of p = 0.2157, p > 0.99, p = 0.572 and p = 0.4489, respectively.
+No statistical significance was achieved on day 1 to 4 p.i. with p values of p = 0.2157, p > 0.99, p = 0.572 and p = 0.4489, respectively.
 On day 5 statistical significance was attained between group I and IV (p = 0.0129), but not between other groups.
 On day 6 significance was attained between group I and II (p = 0.0416), between group I and IV (p = 0.0192), between group II and III (p = 0.0414) and between group III and IV (p = 0.0192) but not between group I and III and between II and IV.
 On day 7 statistical significance was attained between group I and IV (p = 0.0219) and between group II and IV (p = 0.0793), but not between other groups.
 On day 8 no statistical significance between the groups was achieved.
 On day 9 statistical significance was attained between group I and III and (p = 0.0107) and between group I and IV (p = 0.0129), but not between other groups.
 On day 10 statistical significance was attained between group I and III and (p = 0.0183) but not between other groups.
 On day 11 statistical significance was attained between group I and III and (p = 0.0235) and between group I and IV (p = 0.0339), but not between other groups.
 On day 12 and 13 statistical significance was attained between group I and III with p values of p = 0.0014 and p = 0.0007, respectively, but not between other groups (Kruskal–Wallis test, p > 0.05).

 Further, we complemented this determination of clinical scores with measurements of vital parameters as well as histopathology at the end of the experiment (14 days p.i.).
 Generally, the differences between the groups were not noticeable or minor.
 The average weekly weight gain of the animals was roughly the same in all groups; Kruskal–Wallis test in week 1 p.i. (p = 0.2641) and in week 2 p.i. (p = 0.2379) (Fig. 6A).
 Also, there was no large difference in average body temperatures between the groups, except for the non-vaccinated group IV showing transient fever (> 40 °C) on day 1 p.i.
 The data were analysed using the Kruskal–Wallis test; statistical significance was attained on day 1 and 7 between group II and IV with p values of p = 0.0471 and p = 0.0418, respectively.
 Between group III and IV and group I and IV no statistical significance was achieved.
 (Fig. 6B).
 Haematocrit values (not shown) and total leucocyte counts (Fig. 6C) were within the reference ranges throughout the experiment without any marked difference between the groups, except that there was a transient, but not significant elevation of leucocyte concentrations shortly after infection (36 h p.i.) in the DON-supplemented groups II and III (Kruskal–Wallis test, p > 0,05).
 Histopathologically, all infected animals developed characteristic changes typical for PRRS including signs of inflammation like perivascular infiltration with mononuclear cells and alveolar exudate as well as alveolar hypertrophy and hyperplasia (Fig. 6D).
 Such pathology was observed in all animals without significant differences between groups.
 Macroscopic lung lesions, in particular oedema, were observed for animals of all groups (not displayed).

 In addition, we determined the presence of the challenge virus in serum by RT-PCR as well as the viral load in different organs using qRT-PCR.
 While no RNA of this virus was detectable in serum at 36 h p.i., each animal in groups I and IV (not supplemented with DON) was positive for viral RNA on day 7 p.i. and remained positive until day 14 p.i.
-In contrast, only a fraction of animals in the DON-supplemented groups II and III displayed viraemia at these times, Chi-square test with values 1 and 2 weeks p.i. of p = 0.3080 and p = 0.1098, respectively (Fig. 7A).
+In contrast, only a fraction of animals in the DON-supplemented groups II and III displayed viraemia at these times, Chi-square test with p values 1 and 2 weeks p.i. of p = 0.3080 and p = 0.1098, respectively (Fig. 7A).
 Further, nucleic acids of the challenge virus were found in lung tissue samples of all groups, taken at the end of the experiment (14 days p.i.), albeit with a tendency towards lower viral loads in the control group IV (Fig. 7B, top panel; normalised to expression of the cellular reference gene RPL32).
 This indicates presence of viral RNA in the respiratory tract of all animals in all groups.
 In conjunctiva (Fig. 7B, middle panel), the amount of viral nucleic acids was generally much lower than in the lung, with highest levels measured for groups I and II.
 In samples of liver, where PRRSV is typically less prevalent, viral loads were low and not different between groups (Fig. 7B, bottom panel).
 Also, there was no significant difference between the animals of group III (Mann–Whitney test, p > 0.05) where no PRRSV-specific antibodies had been induced within 2 weeks after vaccination and the other animals in this group.
 Yet, such differences were noticed when looking at the body weight of the individual group-III animals: After challenge infection (but not before), the piglets that had remained seronegative upon vaccination displayed the lowest body weights within the group (up to 18% below the average; Fig. 7C).
 This might point towards an intensification of the impact of PRRSV on animal health as a consequence of DON exposure.

 Lastly, we measured total anti-PRRSV antibody titres by ELISA to evaluate the extent of adaptive immune response (Fig. 7D).
 All animals in the non-vaccinated control group IV developed PRRSV-specific antibodies within 14 days after infection.
 Antibody titres of the vaccinated animals were generally higher.
 However, the average titres for group III, which had received the high DON dose, remained lower than those of groups I and II (statistical significance was attained using Kruskal–Wallis test between group I and IV (p = 0.021) and between group II and IV (p = 0.0033).
 The group-III animals that had remained seronegative within 2 weeks after vaccination also developed anti-PRRSV antibodies upon challenge infection to similar levels as the other piglets in this group.
 This indicates that the high-dose DON supplementation (which ceased on the day of challenge infection) did not irreversibly impede the ability to mount a PRRSV-specific immune response in these animals.